daveharris/wedding.harris.org.nz/index.md

 * If you choose to take the train, the coach will pick you up from Featherston Train Station at 10:15am.
 * If you choose to drive, park at [Peppers Parehua, Martinborough](http://www.peppers.co.nz/parehua/), the coach will pick you up at 10:30am.

-The coach will then take you Gladstone Church.
+The coach will then take you to Gladstone Church.

 ### The Ceremony